Paramilitary RSF agrees to US-mediated talks on Sudan war

 “These talks do not aim to address broader political issues.
 As the Sudanese people have long demanded, Sudan’s governance must return to civilians and civilians must play the leading role in defining a process to address political issues and restore Sudan’s democratic transition,” he said.

-However, efforts so far to bring the war to an end have met with little success.
+However, efforts so far to bring the war to an end have been met with little success.

 Direct talks in Saudi Arabia last year between the RSF and the army produced only agreements for temporary truces – which were quickly violated – and repeatedly failed to end the war.